fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

     1. In the left navigation rail, go to **Voice** > **Phone numbers**.
 Select **Numbers**, and then select **Port**.

 2. The wizard’s splash screen allows you to select the location for the numbers you wish to port.
-    * If you're porting U.S. or Canada numbers and choose **US & Canada**, you're automatically triaged into the new porting wizard.
+    * If you're porting U.S. or Canada numbers and would like to use the new porting wizard, then select **US & Canada Preview**.
+    * If you'd like to submit your port request using the classic porting wizard, then choose **All regions (current porting experience)**.
-    * Otherwise, for U.S. or Canada and all other regions, follow this classic process.
-Enhancements are in development to offer the new wizard to all other regions where Microsoft offers Calling Plans.
+    * Enhancements are in development to offer the new wizard to all other regions where Microsoft offers Calling Plans.
-    * To continue, select **All other supported regions**.
+    * Select **All other supported regions** and select **Start port**.

 #### Get started